VPDC

 Mumps can cause several health complications, especially for adults, including:

-• swelling of the tissue covering the brain and spinal cord (meningitis),
+• Swelling of the tissue that covers the brain and spinal cord (meningitis)

 How does Mumps Spread?